A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Application to 1-OGC and 2-OGC results

-The following procedure for estimating $q$-values is a modified version of Algorithm~\ref{alg1} with accounting the effect of taking the subset of $p$-values.
-Appendix B explains why Algorithm~\ref{alg2} yields estimates of the $q$-values defined in (\ref{q-value_est}).
+In this section, we evaluate $q$-value of events in the 1-OGC catalog \cite{N18} and in the 2-OGC catalog \cite{N20}.
+We use the data available at {\tt https://github.com/gwastro/1-ogc} and {\tt https://github.com/gwastro/2-ogc}.
+Available data set contains the information of events such as time, false alarm rate in a unit of year$^{-1}$, the value of ranking statistic, two masses, dimensionless spin component value of each star perpendicular to the orbital plane, etc. The data set consists of \textit{complete} and \textit{bbh} data sets.
+There are 146,214 and 12,741 events in \textit{complete} and \textit{bbh} data sets of 1-OGC, and 733,231 and 502,994 events in \textit{complete} and \textit{bbh} data sets of 2-OGC, respectively.
+The complete data set contains all candidate events from full analysis, and the bbh data set contains the candidate events from the BBH region targeted analysis \cite{N18, N20}.

-{ Note that while our $p$-value depends on the selection of the window length as seen in Algorithm \ref{alg2}, $q$-value is independent from the selection of the window length.
-The increase (decrease) of the window length makes our $p$-value to be higher (lower) and $n_{\rm obs}$ to be fewer (more).
-Due to canceling out them, $q$-value is independent from the window length. }
+Since $p$-value of events are not available in these catalog, we need to evaluate it from the false alarm rates (FAR).
+An estimate of FAR is given by $n_{\rm bg}(\rho)/t_{\rm bg}$ where $t_{\rm bg}$ is the length of data used for background estimation, and $n_{\rm bg}(\rho)$ is defined by Eq. (\ref{nbg}).
+The events in the catalog are defined by taking an event which gives a maximum detection statistic within a certain time window $\Delta t$ and in the template bank used in the analysis.
+Thus, the total number of background, $n_{\rm bg}(0)$, is given as $t_{\rm bg}/\Delta t$.
+In both 1-OGC and 2-OGC, $\Delta t=10$ seconds are used.
+Then, from Eq. (\ref{p-value_est}), we obtain an estimate of $p$-value of an event as

-To compute $q$-values from the \textit{complete} data set, we use {$m=126,384$} false alarm rates, whose estimated $p$-values are smaller than {0.3}.
-Figure \ref{plot_f_lambda} is the plot of $f(\lambda)$.
-As seen in Figure \ref{plot_f_lambda}, $f(\lambda)$ (\ref{spline}) is almost unity for { $0 < \lambda < 0.3$.} In fact, { we obtain $0.9998 < f(\lambda) <1.0007$ for $\lambda = 0.01,0.02,...,0.29$. } This result means that almost all $p$-values are noise except for a very few $p$-values around zero.
-It can be seen that $f(\lambda)=1$ for { $0<\lambda<0.3$.} This observation justifies our setting of $\hat{\pi}_0=1$ in Step 3 of Algorithm ~\ref{alg2} (see Section~\ref{sec3}).
+We note that the candidate events in these data sets are not all events in the sense that only events with relatively low false alarm rates are recorded.
+This is due to a practical reason in order to reduce the computation time of the analysis.
+This is a typical situation in gravitational wave analysis.

-{ In the case of the \textit{bbh} data set, we use $m=10, 434$ false alarm rates, whose estimated $p$-values are smaller than 0.025.
-By performing the similar evaluation to the \textit{bbh} data set as the \textit{complete} data set, we obtain same result that $f(\lambda)=1$ for $0<\lambda<0.025$. }
+Since all candidate events are not available, we can not use the algorithm originally proposed in \cite{ST03}, which is explained as Algorithm \ref{alg1} in Appendix \ref{sec:algorithm}.
+Instead, we propose an alternative procedure for estimating $q$-value which is a modified version of Algorithm~\ref{alg1}.
+Appendix \ref{sec:algorithm} explains why Algorithm~\ref{alg2} yields estimates of the $q$-value defined in (\ref{q-value_est}).